Disk

 dd if=/path/to/iso of=/dev/sdb bs=4M status=progress

-: Displays the progress of the operation.
+status=progress: Displays the progress of the operation.

 Mounting File Systems